ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 2. Maximum length: This depends on the losses associated with your medium.
 If you are dealing with a highly lossy material, keep the thru as short as possible without any coupling problems.
 If you are dealing with a low-loss material, you can make it longer.
 As a general rule, make it a little longer than the minimum length that causes no problems.
 If you cannot simulate your structure, you can use an analytical model of transmission (e.g. from [scikit-rf](https://scikit-rf.readthedocs.io/en/latest/api/media/index.html)) and look for the length that will result in 3 dB attenuation.
 Set the length below this 3 dB length.
 The exact number depends on manufacturing capabilities and cost.

 3. Tips for specific types of transmission lines:

-   * Waveguides: Rather than connecting the flanges together, it is recommended that you implement the thru as a line, and move the plane back with the propagation constant obtained from calibration.
+  * Waveguides: Rather than connecting the flanges together, it is recommended that you implement the thru as a line, and shift the plane back with the propagation constant obtained from calibration.
 This helps minimize the effects of imperfections at the connection interface.

   * PCB: The connectors, particularly the transition from the connector to the PCB, can cause problems.
 If you design your transition without consideration, you are prone to generating surface waves and radiation at the connector interface.
 One simple thing you can do to reduce these effects is to introduce a taper between your connector and the final transmission line type and smooth out the traces.
 Avoid sharp corners if possible.
-While corners may be acceptable at lower frequencies (below 18 GHz), it becomes problematic at higher frequencies.

 ### What should the reflect standard be?

 There are several misconceptions surrounding the implementation of the reflect standard.
 Some people claim that it must be implemented in the same media as the line and thru standards, while others suggest adding an offset to the reflect or using a single-mode propagation.
 While these statements are based on some truth, they are often overgeneralized and can create confusion.

-The three strict properties that your reflect standard should possess are:
+The three strict properties that your reflect standard should possess, which are:

 1. It must be reflective (duhhh~).

 2. It must be symmetrical from both ports.

 3. You must know an estimate of the reflection to resolve sign ambiguity during calibration.

 The above conditions are easier said than done, and there are possible problems you may encounter during implementation:

 * Replicating the reflect on both ports is not that difficult, but you can make things difficult if you're not careful.
 For example, an open standard of a poorly designed connector or interface can resonate in the frequency band you are working with.
 You can still design stable open standards, but if you are unsure, it is better to implement your reflect as a short standard, since shorts tend to radiate and resonate less.
 If you are still unsure of your design, an EM simulation can help.
-However, a typical short standard should suffice for most interfaces.

 * Adding an offset is common practice.
 For example, a short standard on a PCB is typically offsetted by some distance from the reference plane to avoid coupling the reflect standard to the probes/connectors, which can cause resonance and make it difficult to replicate the standard on both ports.
 For most interface types, you probably won't need an offset.
 If you are doing on-wafer probing, you may want to add the offset to be on the safe side, but even there, it depends on the coupling strength between your probe and the substrate on which the standard is implemented.
 If you are unsure, adding the offset won't hurt, but it is unnecessary to do so for every TRL kit.